opennext-io/onpc-bootstrap/readme.rst

 The target hosts should provision automatically according to their assigned roles and profiles defined in 'onpc-site-config.yml'.
-It's critically important that the primary network interface is assigned a correct MAC address for Cobbler to be able to pick the correct and profile and system configuration at time of netboot.
+It's critically important that the primary network interface is assigned a correct MAC address for Cobbler to be able to pick the correct profile and system configuration at time of netboot.

 Setup the target hosts once they are provisionned